cymophic/crm-system/README.md

 ## 📝 Notes

-- **Development mode** uses SQLite and runs Django's development server with live code reload
+- **Development mode** uses SQLite by default and runs Django's development server with live code reload via volume mounting.
+Optional PostgreSQL and Redis support available.
-- **Production mode** uses PostgreSQL, Redis, and Gunicorn with immutable container images
+- **Production mode** requires PostgreSQL and Redis, runs Gunicorn with immutable container images
 - Logs are automatically rotated (max 10MB per file, 5 backups)
 - Static files are served via WhiteNoise in production
 - Session expires after 1 day or when browser closes
+- **Note:** Make commands require at least one container to be running.
+If no containers are running, start with `make dev` or `make prod` first.